rladies/rladiesguide/content/organization/intro/get-started/index.en.md

 * Send an email to `info@rladies.org` indicating who you are and where you would like to start a chapter.
 Conversation with our onboarding team will ensue.

 * Your brand-new chapter will be equipped with R-Ladies [tech infrastructure](/organization/tech/accounts), in particular a Meetup account and an [email](/organization/tech/email/).
+Meetup is an online social platform used to announce events and manage registration to events.

 * You will organize [your first event and following ones](/organization/events/), with help of your co-organizer(s) and tips fellow chapter organizers all over the world.
 You might take part in the [chapter mentoring program](/coordination/mentoring).